Discover the reality behind some of the gun myths you see in Hollywood movies right now!

 7 Gun Myths You Probably Believed Until Now

-Movie entertainment is a lucrative business these days and I still enjoy the fallacious yet amusing gun fights they show us all on the big screen.
+Movie entertainment is a lucrative business these days, and I still enjoy the fallacious yet amusing gunfights they show us all on the big screen.
 So for those who have been unknowingly misled, let me share some gun myths often portrayed in films.

-1. A Gun with a silencer = Quiet as a mouse
+1. A Gun with a Silencer = Quiet as a Mouse

 2. Machine Gun Myth

 You’ve probably seen how big strong guys in the movies handle a machine gun in full auto mode.

 3. Gun Cocking

-4. Unlimited Ammo
+4. Unlimited Ammo Gun Myth

 In the Rambo sequels, in particular, we see “Sly” carry the same AK-47 in different scenes reloading after a while.
-Though in reality, setting an AK in full automatic would only last a few seconds with a 30-round magazine capacity.
+Though in reality, setting an AK in full automatic will only last a few seconds with a 30-round magazine capacity.

 5. Bullet Power

-There are countless movie scenes that show a single bullet make almost any pressurized metal explode.
+There are countless movie scenes showing a single bullet make almost any pressurized metal explode.
 How many car chases do you see cars explode with a single handgun bullet?

 6. Cutting the Hangman’s Rope

 If you’re fond of wild west movies, I’m pretty sure you’ve seen some of the good guys shooting a hangman’s rope to save somebody from being executed.
 Moreover, the shooter does the stunt while riding a horse at full speed.

 7. Bullets Spark

 Almost all movies show a bullet spark when it hits metal or concrete.
-In reality, there’s only a spark if the bullet hits a specific metal and it’s usually not enough to ignite anything.
+In reality, there’s only a spark if the bullet hits a specific metal, and it’s usually not enough to ignite anything.